-1 The lifetime health advisory (LHA) is derived for an adult (over 21 years old or a 176-lb adult) and assumes daily exposure over a period of an average lifetime (approximately 70 years).
-For PFAS, one would have to drink eight glasses of water per day containing more than 70 ppt PFAS for 70 years to exceed the original LHA.
+2 The lifetime health advisory (LHA) is derived for an adult weighing 70 kg (154 pounds) and assumes daily exposure over a period of an average lifetime (approximately 70 years).
+For PFAS, one would have to drink two liters (8.5 cups) of water per day from the same unfiltered tap with PFAS concentrations above 70 ppt for a total of 70 years.
 A ppt, or part per trillion, is an extremely small measurement unit.
-In units of time, it would be 1 second in 32,000 years.
-Even the original lifetime health advisory of 70 parts per trillion equates to approximately 3.5 droplets of water in an Olympic size swimming pool (660,000 gallons).
+In units of time, it would be 1 second